Sleepypiggi/Exam_Notes/docs/3_PREDICTIVE_ANALYTICS/1_ASA_PA/0_OVERVIEW.md

     Nonetheless, it still remains a valid sampling method.
 It can also be combined with Stratified Sampling, where systematic sampling is used to sample within each strata.

-!!!
-Tip

-    In order to divide the population into groups, **stratification variable(s)** must be identified; the variables to split the population by.
-For instance, if both variable A and B are chosen which have 10 and 4 levels respectively, then **40 levels** are needed to capture **all possible combinations** of the two (10*4).

-!!!
-Warning

 A potential problem during the data collection process is **Sampling Bias**, which is unintentionally introducing bias via the means of collecting the sample:

-    * Convenience Sampling - People who are easy to sample may follow a certain trend (EG. Friends & Family)
+* **Convenience Sampling** - People who are easy to sample may follow a certain trend (EG. Friends & Family)
-    * Voluntary Response - People are voluntarily respond tend to feel strongly about issues (EG. Customer Reviews)
+* **Voluntary Response** - People are voluntarily respond tend to feel strongly about issues (EG. Customer Reviews)
-    * Under Coverage - May unintentionally exclude certain groups (EG. Phone survey exclude those without phones)
+* **Under Representation** - May unintentionally exclude certain groups (EG. Phone survey exclude those without phones)
-    * Survivorship Bias - Sampling only people who “survived” a process excludes those who didn’t
+* **Survivorship Bias** - Sampling only people who “survived” a process excludes those who didn’t
+* The above is a non-exhaustive list

 For the purposes of this exam, it is assumed that only **structured** data will be used; data that can be fit into a tabular arrangement and hence easily manipulated.
 The opposite would be **Unstructured** data that CANNOT be placed into a table (EG. Image or Audio) data.
 Although these data types provide **more insight**, they are much more **resource intensive** to process and require more **complicated models** to use.